-The electric power generation capacity in North Macedonia in 2021 mainly consisted of two coal thermal power plants with a total of 824 MW installed capacity, nine large hydropower plants with 571 MW installed capacity, 108 small hydropower plants with 135 MW installed capacity and three gas CHP plants with 287 MW installed capacity.
-The long-dormant Negotino heavy fuel oil plant was also fired up in response to the energy crisis that hit the country but made a negligible overall contribution of 0.5 per cent to overall production.
+The electric power generation capacity in North Macedonia in 2023 mainly consisted of two coal thermal power plants with a total of 824 MW installed capacity, ten large hydropower plants with 587 MW installed capacity, 124 small hydropower plants with 133 MW installed capacity and three gas combined heat and power (CHP) plants with 287 MW installed capacity.
+In recent years, the long-dormant Negotino heavy fuel oil plant has also been fired up in response to the energy crisis that hit the country but made only a small contribution to overall production.

-In January 2020 the government adopted the new Energy Development Strategy 2020-2040 which elaborates three different scenarios: reference (business as usual), moderate transition and green (strong decarbonisation) scenarios.
-The moderate transition and green scenarios both foresee coal phase-out in 2025 which makes it the first country in the Western Balkans to layout concrete options for a pre-2030 coal phase-out.
-The final decision on which scenario will be implemented will be made later in 2020, but considering that the strategy sees the green scenario as the least cost option it is likely that the country will move away from coal sooner rather than later.
+In December 2019 the then government adopted the Energy Development Strategy 2020-2040 which elaborated three different scenarios: reference (business as usual), moderate transition and green (strong decarbonisation) scenarios.
+The moderate transition and green scenarios both foresaw a coal phase-out in 2025 which made it the first country in the Western Balkans to layout concrete options for a pre-2030 coal phase-out.

-The smaller thermal power plant REK Oslomej is operating occasionally during winter months.
-Discussions about “urgent need for modernization of the obsolete equipment” have been going on for years now, but according to the Energy Strategy it is phased out in all three scenarios.
-It will be replaced by a 120 MW PV plant on top of the now depleted lignite mine.
+The smaller thermal power plant REK Oslomej had been operating occasionally during winter months.
+However, because of the energy crisis in recent years, the plant has been operating with imported coal for far longer periods than planned.
+According to the Energy Strategy it is phased out in all three scenarios.
+It is being replaced by a 120 MW of solar photovoltaics on top of the now depleted lignite mine.

-Natural gas is imported from Russia through a single entry point at the Bulgarian border.
-Gas is mainly consumed by industrial customers and the three CHP plants, while households have an almost negligible share of total consumption due to the very limited spread of distribution networks.
+Fossil gas is imported through a single entry point at the Bulgarian border.
+Gas is mainly consumed by industrial customers and the three CHP plants, while households have an almost negligible share of total consumption due to the very limited spread of distribution networks and the relatively high cost of gas.

-North Macedonia has a 36.8 MW wind farm at Bogdanci and has been reported to be moving forward with expanding it.
+North Macedonia has a 36.8 MW wind farm at Bogdanci and has received EU and KfW financing to expand it.
 It was the first country in the Western Balkan region to put into operation a sizeable wind facility.
-There are also two more wind farms that should be built in the next 5 years since they already have most of the permitting process done, which should bring total wind installed capacity to around 86 MW.
+Its second wind farm, the 36-MW Bogoslovec, was officially opened in mid-2024.

 Source | Solar PV | Wind |